btindol178/Sea-Level-Raise-Analysis-/README.md

 4) Aggregate the data by mean daily value for water level and bind to empty dataframe<br> I left this out because it takes to long to do again if you want to fully emulate the analyss go to R file in github<br>

-* Step 12: Make loop to loop through all station ID's for each date range
+* Step 12: Make loop to loop through all station ID's for each date range <br>

 temp <-NULL                                   -- Initialize temp variable to bind to externally from loop for(j in 1:nrow(florida_stations)){          -- for each florida station